 Just like us, babies are individuals –and this goes for sleep requirements too.
 It may help (or not, if you are suffering from sleep deprivation) to realise that in most infant sleep studies, ‘all night’ is defined as five hours.
 If you are thinking that even five hours uninterrupted sleep would be a dream come true, there are some gentle strategies you can try to help your baby, and you, to sleep better:

-1 Know the signs – None of us like being kept awake when we are craving sleep, so rather than waiting until your baby is ‘past it’, put her to bed as soon as she shows sleepy signs such as becoming quiet, yawning, making “jerky” movements, losing interest in people and toys, and fussing.
+1 Know the signs – None of us like being kept awake when we are craving sleep, so rather than waiting until your baby is ‘past it’ , help her relax into sleep as soon as she shows sleepy signs such as becoming quiet, staring, yawning, making ‘jerky’ movements, losing interest in people or toys and fussing.
 If you miss this window of opportunity, your baby is likely to become grumpy and find it more difficult to shut out stimulation and settle.

 Tip: for the first three months, at least, most babies need some help to settle.
 Consider, your newborn has a startle reflex and enters sleep through an active sleep stage.
 It can take around 20 minutes for your baby to enter deeper sleep.
 So if you are cuddling or rocking your baby to sleep, wait until her arm is floppy before trying to move her into her own sleep space.
 Of course, it’s perfectly OK to cuddle your baby through a sleep too.

 2 Introduce bedtime rituals – bedtime routines can become cues that help even tiny babies wind down and become conditioned to fall asleep.
 From the earliest days, give her a warm relaxation bath just before bedtime – this helps because one trigger for sleep is a slight drop in core body temperature, so after a bath you will have a ‘window’ of drowsiness where you can feed and help baby to sleep more easily.

 Tip: wrap and cuddle baby dry in a warm towel, as you carefully dry all creases eg under arms, and neck, rather than laying her flat and dabbing all the crevices, so she isn’t upset by her startle reflex.